rossumai/rossum/README.md

 You may want to uninstall elisctl before installing rossum.
 ```

-**rossum** is a set of [tools for Rossum integrators](https://developers.rossum.ai/) that wrap
+**rossum** is a set of [tools for Rossum users](https://developers.rossum.ai/) that wrap
 the [Rossum API](https://api.elis.rossum.ai/docs)
-to provide an easy way to configure and customize a Rossum account - either
+to provide an easy way to configure and customize a Rossum account programmatically.
+It is
-interactively or programmatically.
+the best buddy when it comes to making requests to Rossum API.

 ## Installation